Liquid Stranger

-Martin Stääf (born 13 November 1978), aka Liquid Stranger, is a Swedish-born electronic musician, described by Generation Bass as "the epitome of Transnational Dubstep covering everything from Latin, Asian, Eastern European and Jamaican Dancehall dubs."
+Martin Johan Stääf (born 13 November 1978), also known as Liquid Stranger, is a Swedish-born electronic musician, described by Generation Bass as "the epitome of Transnational Dubstep covering everything from Latin, Asian, Eastern European and Jamaican Dancehall dubs."
 Martin Stääf is known for his experimental approach to composition where he merges genres to create a unique style of music.
 Martin Woods of Chillbase describes Liquid Stranger's music as a "unique blend of Ambience, Big Band Jazz, Dubstep and Psychedelica drizzled over electronic Dub Reggae grooves."
 Stääf lives in Edmond, Oklahoma.

 History

 Early years

 Martin Stääf was born 13 November 1978 in Varberg on the Swedish West Coast.
 He started playing the piano and did classical piano concerts between the ages of 6–8.
 Stääf started experimenting with synthesizers in the mid 80s and abandoned the classical music world to spend the next 10 years producing his own material.
 Stääf states: "I never thought about releasing any of my music until I was 17.
 Then, all of a sudden, it was time to get a job and I realized that there was nothing else I wanted to do at that time than making music."